scipy-conference/scipy_proceedings/papers/yu_feng/paper.rst

 1) The bundle file of a conda environment consists of all files in the bin, lib, include, and share directories of the environment.
 We provide a script (tar-anaconda.sh) for generating such bundle from a conda environment.
 The size of a bundle for a typical conda environment is close to 300 MB.

-2) The bundle file of a PIP installed package consists all files installed with the option at \$DIR --install-option="--prefix=\$DIR".
-We provide a wrapper script (tar-pip.sh) for generating a bundle from a list of PIP packages.
+2) The bundle file of a PIP installed package consists all files installed by the ``pip`` command.
+We provide a wrapper command ``bundle-pip`` for generating a single bundle from a list of PIP packages.

 3) The bundle file of basic system libraries includes those shared library files that are loaded by the dynamic linker for the python interpreter.
-We provide two sample job scripts to generate these bundles for three Cray
+We provide three sample job scripts to generate these bundles for three Cray
 systems: XC30, XC40, and XT.
 The system bundle addresses the shared library bottleneck investigated in :cite:`zhaoshared` (DLFM) but without requiring an additional wrapper of the system dynamic linker.